OldLace/comic-book/README.md

 I meant to test out the API using the keys unencrypted and hide them later.
 Unfortunately I committed to GitHub with both keys visible.

+I messed up when coding and had to revert to a previous Git commit.
+Once I reverted, I realized that I had to go back yet another commit.
+In the end, I was able to continue, but it took soem fandangling in Git.